ANCIENT LANDSCAPE RULED BY ELEPHANTS AND BAOBABS

 Gonarezhou’s vegetation is dominated by various types of woodlands – including alluvial, mopane, miombo, combretum, dry forests and wooded grasslands.
 Natural grasslands and acacia woodlands are virtually absent, and aquatic systems are limited to the three main rivers and various natural and man-made dams and pans.
 Baobab trees dot the landscape, towering over all other tree species.
 Download a 2010 vegetation study here.

-The area has been protected in some form since 1934, and was declared a national park in 1975.
-Prior to that, trophy hunters plied their trade without check, and large numbers of trophy animals were hunted.
-Attempts by the authorities to rid the area of tsetse fly (which affects people and cattle with nagana – sleeping sickness) resulted in huge tracts of riverine forest being ring-barked or bulldozed, natural pans filled in, fences erected, animals exterminated and pesticides sprayed.
+The area has been protected in some form since 1934 and was declared a national park in 1975.
+Before that, trophy hunters plied their trade without check, and large numbers of trophy animals were hunted.
+Attempts by the authorities to rid the area of tsetse fly (which affects people and cattle with nagana – sleeping sickness) resulted in vast tracts of riverine forest being ring-barked or bulldozed, natural pans filled in, fences erected, animals exterminated and pesticides sprayed.

 Caption: A lion spoor (left) and ‘Art on safari’ by Lin Barrie (right) © Simon Espley